jcan37/jeffcannon/content/blog/just-start.md

 ---
 This past summer, I experimented with starting a blog.
 My goal was to write one piece per week for 12 weeks.
 What I ended up with is half that output and a decision that blogging often wasn’t for me.
 I am now deciding to blog daily.
 So what gives?

-I’m currently reading *The Practice* by Seth Godin — a book about shipping creative work.
+I’m currently reading *The Practice* by Seth Godin—a book about shipping creative work.
 Section 28 titled “Toward a Daily Practice in Service of Your Identity” has this paragraph that has inspired me:

 > Blog every day.
 It’s easy, it’s free, and it establishes your identity long before the market cares about who you are and what you do.